sjnam/lua-laxjson/README.md

 To install `lua-laxjson` you need to install [liblaxjson](https://github.com/andrewrk/liblaxjson#installation) with shared libraries firtst.
-Then you can install `lua-laxjson` by placing `laxjson.lua` to your lua library path.
+Then you can install it by placing `laxjson.lua` to your lua library path.

 Methods
 =======